lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     pair_style lj/cut 2.5
     boundary p p p

-..  container:: justify

 The first line, *units lj*, indicates that we want to use the unit system called *LJ* (Lennard-Jones), in which all quantities are unitless.

 .. admonition:: About Lennard-Jones (LJ) units
     :class: info